mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 user-defined functions based on business requirements; identify differences between deterministic and non-deterministic functions*

+I have previously written about triggers here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#triggers.

 <a name="design_trigger_logic"></a>

 #### Design trigger logic based on business requirements

+DML triggers will, when enabled, fire after an `INSERT`, `UPDATE` or `DELETE`.
+They are used to enforce integrity of the database, just like the `CHECK` constraint.
+However, triggers are much more powerful than the `CHECK` constraint.

+There are also DDL triggers that can fire when database objects are created, update or deleted.

+According to the exam book, business requirements with respect to triggers are usually based on DML triggers.
+In this context, they enable:

+* Complex data integrity.
+As mentioned above, the `CHECK` constraint can only handle simple predicate checks that refrences columns in the same row.
+Triggers can check multiple rows, for instance.
+* Running code is response to an action
+* Ensuring columnar data is modified.
+E.g. update an UpdatedAt column with the current datetime.
+* Making views editable.
+If a view is referencing multiple tables it cannot be edited easily.
+However, `INSTEAD OF` triggers makes it easy.

+There are two kinds of DML triggers:

+* `AFTER`: runs after an operation
+* `INSTEAD OF`: runs instead of an operation

 <a name="determine_when_to_use_DML_triggers_ddl_triggers_logon_triggers"></a>